ricardoalkain/k8s-scripts/README.md

 This script idea has born during a work for Belgian Rails company.
 We were faced with the need to create and modify Helm charts for dozens of microservices being migrated to our Kubernetes cluster.
 Just another good example of laziness inspiring people XD

+### TODO

+- Make the script more "generic".
+Still contains lots of conventions that can/should be replaced by parameters.
+- Make a Bash version of the script to use it in other OS.